“Not about ME...”

 FINALLY…the “Ah-Ha Moment” appeared…

-• I was making this ALL ABOUT ME…
+- I was making this ALL ABOUT ME…

-• I initially said to myself, “How could she have this cancer for 4 years and not tell ME?”
+- I initially said to myself, “How could she have this cancer for 4 years and not tell ME?”
 For the first 2 years…I was out-of-state.
 Year 3 – I was trying to find out my own health mystery, as well as relocating back with my job.
 Year 4 – I had gotten my MS diagnosis, been laid off my job, & in denial and depression.

-• I was so consumed with ME that I honestly was not thinking about anyone else or what they may be going through.
+- I was so consumed with ME that I honestly was not thinking about anyone else or what they may be going through.

-• I NOW realize that she was navigating her OWN storm and had done exactly what I did—only involving people closet to her.
+- I NOW realize that she was navigating her OWN storm and had done exactly what I did—only involving people closet to her.

-• I was devastated that she did not share her storm with me…yet I never reached out to share my storm with her.
+- I was devastated that she did not share her storm with me…yet I never reached out to share my storm with her.

-• I saw photos of her during her journey.
+- I saw photos of her during her journey.
 I wept…thinking that I could have comforted her and helped her.
 I honestly felt that maybe I could have saved her.

-The reality is that I tend to make so many people who have passed through my life a PRIORITY when all I am to them is an OPTION.
-And the even harsher reality is that my actions or lack-there-of said the same to them…
+so many people who have passed through my life a PRIORITY when all I am to them

 Lessons Learned:

-• IT’S NOT ABOUT ME… (look at all of the "I's" & "me's")
+- IT’S NOT ABOUT ME… (look at all of the "I's" & "me's")

-• Don’t expect anything from anyone that you don’t give yourself.
+- Don’t expect anything from anyone that you don’t give yourself.

-• You are not the center of everyone’s universe, nor or they the center of yours.
+- You are not the center of everyone’s universe, nor or they the center of yours.
 Only God is…or should be,

-• Do the very best you can do.
+- Do the very best you can do.
 (Not what you think others expect you to do.)

 I finally am at peace with the love I feel for her and the precious time the Lord allowed for our paths to cross…